scottwlocke/scottwlocke.github.io/_posts/2018-12-17-PowerShell-Tips-Discovery.md

 #### Show what type of object is outputted by a command

-userful for find what properties are available but not exposed by the default formatting that is display
+> Useful to find what properties are available but not exposed by the default formatting that is display.
+Sending a command to a variable also helps to explore the options.

 ```powershell
 Get-SMBShare | Get-Member